The Basic School: Infantry Officer Course (IOC)

 Graduates of the BOC who are selected for an infantry MOS remain at TBS for the eleven-week Infantry Officer Course.
 This course was recently extended from twelve weeks to fifteen weeks before reducing to eleven weeks.
 During this program lieutenants receive intensive classroom instruction, practical experience, and field training in crew-served weapons, patrolling, and reconnaissance to ensure that they are MOS qualified for all of the infantry platoon commander billets, in addition to the rifle platoon, within a Marine infantry battalion.
 The other infantry billets are: rifle company weapons platoon (i.e., crew-served weapons) commander, as well as commander of one of the three heavy-weapons platoons (viz., 81mm mortar, antiarmor, and heavy machine gun) of the infantry battalion weapons company.
 Infantry officers may seek to compete for a tour as a reconnaissance platoon commander after serving an initial tour with an infantry unit.

 Officers selected to serve in a Light Armored Reconnaissance (LAR) battalion complete an additional six-week LAR leaders course conducted at the USMC School of Infantry.

 "Mike" Company

-Marines who have recently completed Officer Candidate School (OCS) or the United States Naval Academy (USNA), as well as those who have been unable to complete the Basic Officer Course (BOC), Warrant Officer Basic Course (WOBC), or Infantry Officer Course (IOC) due to reasons such as failing graded categories or sustaining significant injuries, are assigned to M Company, also known as "Mike Company."
-Within Mike Company, Marines undertake various support operations to assist actively training companies.
-Additionally, they attend educational classes and participate in physical events while awaiting reassignment to a new United States Marine Corps (USMC) Military Occupational Specialty (MOS) in the case of IOC graduates, or to continue training if WOBC or BOC completion is pending.
-Mike Company also accommodates Marines who have graduated from BOC but are awaiting their MOS school assignments.
+Marines who first arrive from OCS or the USNA, or who are unable to complete the BOC, WOBC, or IOC for either failing one of the three graded categories or are injured are sent to M Company, or "Mike Company."
+Marines in Mike Company provide support operations for companies that are actively training, as well as attend classes and physical events, until they can be given a new USMC MOS if they come from IOC, or resume training if they have yet to complete WOBC or BOC.
+Mike Company also has Marines who graduated from BOC but are awaiting MOS school pickup.